JetBrains/kotlin-multiplatform-dev-docs/topics/kotlin-multiplatform-roadmap.md

 ### Are you giving up on the web?

 No, we're not giving up on the web at all!
-We're actively working on the Kotlin/Wasm and Compose Multiplatform for Web frameworks to achieve feature parity with other platforms.
+We're actively working on the Kotlin/Wasm and Compose Multiplatform for web to achieve feature parity with other platforms.
 Our current efforts include implementing drag-and-drop support, improving text input and rendering, and ensuring seamless interoperability with HTML content.
 We will share more detailed plans for the web soon.
 Stay tuned!